FuzzifiED/FuzzifiED.jl/docs/src/models.md

 # Built-in models

-## Diagonal quantum numbers on fuzzy sphere
+## Diagonal Quantum Numbers on the Fuzzy Sphere

-The following diagonal quantum numbers (symmetry charges) on fuzzy sphere are built in in FuzzifiED.
+The following diagonal quantum numbers (symmetry charges) on the fuzzy sphere are built in in FuzzifiED.

 ```@docs
 GetNeQNDiag(no :: Int64)